PGA Betting Guide for the RBC Heritage

-Below, we will cover the best bets for the RBC Heritage based on current form, course fit, and -- of course -- the value of their odds over at FanDuel Sportsbook.
+Below, we will cover the best bets for the RBC Heritage based on current form, course fit, and -- of course -- the value of their odds over at Golf odds.

-For more info on Harbour Town Golf Links, along with this week's key stats and comparable courses, check out the course primer.
+For more info on Harbour Town Golf Links along with this week's key stats and Brandon Gdula's win simulations, check out his article.

 At the Top